 Is your Windows PC sluggish, or does it crash often?
-Chances are registry garbage or invalid registry entries are causing this behavior.
+The chances of invalid registry entries causing this behavior are high.
 This makes cleaning invalid entries from the Windows registry essential.
-But how to clean the registry on Windows 10?
+But how to clean the invalid registry value on Windows 10?

 Download Advanced System Optimizer